cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

-For the _binary_ mode, the header `content-type` property MUST be mapped directly to the CloudEvents `datacontenttype` attribute and the `datacontentencoding` attribute must be set to BINARY.
+For the _binary_ mode, the header `content-type` property MUST be mapped directly to the CloudEvents `datacontenttype` attribute and the `datacontentencoding` attribute must be set to 'binary'.

 #### 3.2.2.
 Event Data Encoding